pubkey/rxdb/docs-src/rx-document.md

 ```

 ### atomicUpdate()
-Updates a documents data based on a function that transforms the current data and returns the new value.
+Updates a documents data based on a function that mutates the current data and returns the new value.
+In difference to `update()`, the atomic function cannot lead to 409 write conflicts.

 ```js